Furnish and maintain field office space or laboratory space, or both, to be used for project testing of:

 j.
 An exhaust fan or fans.

 k.
-A laboratory stove or stoves with hoods vented to an exhaust fan
+A microwave, laboratory stove, or stoves with hoods vented to an exhaust fan.

 l.
 A sink with potable water supply to sink faucet.